mp3monster/fluent-bit-classic-to-yaml-converter/README.md

 #### Logging

-To keep things very simple, logging is controlled directly to std out.
-However, we can control whether the console output includes debug messages by setting an environment variable of `FLB_CONVERT_DEBUG` with the value `true`.
+To keep things very simple, logging is controlled directly to stdout.
+However, we can control whether the console output includes debug messages by setting an environment variable of `FLB_CONVERT_DEBUG` with a value of `true`.

 #### Reporting Logged Details to File

 We can ask the converter to write the output information to a file (the output filename with a postfix of `.report`).
-This can be enabled with the environment variable `FLB_REPORT_FILE` set to a `true` value.
+This can be enabled with the environment variable `FLB_REPORT_FILE` set to a value of `true` .

+#### CLI Help

+The tool supports the use of `--help` to get the help details.

 # Configuration Summary